RIT-EVT/EVT-core/docs/source/canopen.rst

 a few pieces of information.
 First, it needs the Object Dictionary of the node, this way the library knows how to process SDO's and PDO's.
 Second, CANopen stack needs to be provided with "drivers" to interact with the physical world.
-More specifically, users provide a CAN driver, timer driver, and non-volitile memory driver.
+More specifically, users provide a CAN driver, timer driver, and non-volatile memory driver.
 EVT-core provides means for passing this information to CANopen stack.